web-dev-rust/actix-cli/README.md

 ### Example

-By executing command `actix-cli -n maluco-cli -r true -f true --config-file Config.toml` with the Config.toml as defined below in **CRUD** section the result is found in the [repo](https://github.com/web-dev-rust/actix-cli-basic-example)
+By executing command `actix-cli -n maluco-cli -r true -f true --config-file actix-cli/Config.toml --context inmemory` with the Config.toml as defined below in **CRUD** section the result is found in the [repo](https://github.com/web-dev-rust/actix-cli-basic-example)

 ## Confit.toml